WebThingsIO/registration_server/flow.md

 4. [gateway <-> browser] User enters the reclamation token.
 5. [gateway <-> cloud] Gateway again calls `/subscribe` with the reclamation token, receives and API token.
 6. [gateway <-> cloud] Run the LE DNS challenge, use `/dnsconfig`, retrieve the certificates, restart the server on HTTPS.
-7. [gateway <-> browser] Create the admin account with an email address, verify email using `/setemail`.
+7. [gateway <-> browser] Create the admin account with an email address, set email with `/setemail' and verify using `/verifyemail`.
 8. [gateway <-> cloud] Periodically ping the cloud service using `/ping`.